Motion made, and Question proposed, That this House do now adjourn.—(Maria Caulfield.)

-According to Breast Cancer Now, the importance of GP referrals and of the NHS breast screening programme to breast cancer survival cannot be underestimated.
+According to Breast Cancer Now, the importance of GP referrals and of the NHS breast screening programme to breast cancer survival cannot be overestimated.
 However, the number of people referred to see a specialist with suspected cancer declined dramatically during the peak of the coronavirus outbreak.
 In England, between March and July this year, there were 95,000 fewer referrals by a GP for tests.

 Prostate cancer is also of real concern.
 This cancer claims the life of one man every 45 minutes in the UK.
 Early diagnosis, as I know from my own family, really does save lives.
 The impact of covid-19 has meant that around 3,500 men in the UK risk being diagnosed with last-stage, incurable prostate cancer.
 With GP appointments often hard to get, urgent care centres such as the one at Queen Mary’s Hospital are very important in spotting signs of cancer early on.
 The prolonged closures of urgent care centres are accelerating the crisis in cancer care.
 Cancer and other serious diseases will not wait for the covid-19 crisis to abate—they will not wait until the winter is over—before taking lives again.
 We cannot lose sight of this.
 We cannot risk the lives of local people.